OptimalBPM/of/README.md

 # Optimal Framework

-The Optimal Framework is the equivalent of a CMS for systems development.
+The Optimal Framework is the equivalent of a Content Management System for systems development.
 One could call it a Function Management System.
 An FMS.

 The fastest route to building a system is to start out halfway there.